Tips from a Dulles car service driver on getting through customs easy like pie. (Tip 1: Don’t bring pie.)

 • Before you leave home, make a list of all the stuff you’re bringing on your trip.

-• While out of the country, make a list of everything you buy that you’ll bring home with you.
+• While out of the country, list everything you buy to bring home with you.

 • Save your receipts, to prove you own the things you’ve bought.